Upturn unsubscribed user

 business area logo Core Business Areas

-• Education Solutions: Provides educational materials, technology, and services to schools and educators, including literacy programs, classroom magazines, and professional development resources.
+• Education Solutions: Provides educational materials and technology solutions for schools, including classroom magazines, digital learning platforms, and professional development resources for teachers.

 leadership logo Leadership and Structure